 Find something that you can repeat to yourself as you write and use it as your mantra.

-Whether you’re using a Crayola marker or expensive brush pen, the trick to getting the right pressure lies in the angle at which you hold then pen.
-The generally accepted rule of thumb is about 45 degrees, but really this just translates to “as close to it’s side as you can hold comfortably.”
+Whether you’re using a Crayola marker or expensive brush pen, the trick to getting the right pressure lies in the angle at which you hold the pen.
+The generally accepted rule of thumb is about 45 degrees, but really this just translates to “as close to

-This is one of my favorite, and least mentioned, tricks of the trade.
+This is one of my favorites, and least mentioned, tricks of the trade.
 Use a small piece of paper (I usually use a folded up piece of scrap paper) under your hand while you’re writing.
-This not only protects the side of your hand from ink smudges, but helps your hand glide smoothly across the paper!
+This not only protects the side of your hand from ink smudges but helps your hand glide smoothly across the paper!